kshenoy/vim-origami/README.md

   <leader>zcx  Insert an end  foldmarker of level 'x' at the end of line
   <leader>zOx  Insert a start foldmarker of level 'x' enclosed in comments at the end of line
   <leader>zCx  Insert an end  foldmarker of level 'x' enclosed in comments at the end of line
-  <leader>ze   Delete a foldmarker present on the line
+  <leader>zd   Delete a foldmarker present on the line

   <leader>zaa  Align all the folds
   <leader>zoo  Insert an unnumbered open foldmarker